What Temperature Should a Fridge Be?

 Left: Thermapen IR measuring the surface of a jar of jam.
 Right: Thermapen IR measuring the surface of a bag of ice.

-If the food is still partially frozen and there are ice crystals present, it should be safe to refreeze or cook immediately.
+If food is still partially frozen and has ice crystals, it is safe to refreeze or cook immediately.
+If completely thawed but still below 8 °C, it should be cooked or refrigerated and used soon.

-If the food is completely thawed but still cold (below 8 °C), it’s safe to cook or refrigerate for a short period.
+If food still has ice crystals, it is safe to refreeze.
+If completely thawed but cold (below 8 °C), cook before refreezing.

 Summary

-If you suspect your cold food has been above 8 °C for more than two hours, you should throw it away.
+• If your food has been above 8 °C for more than two hours, it should be discarded.

 You might also like